grahammendick/large-title-bug/README.md

 7. Press the button on the first screen again
 8. Notice that the 'World' shows small wrongly.

-Repeat the above steps in the oldarch app and you'll see that the title shows large correctly at both steps 5 and at step 8.
+Repeat the above steps in the oldarch app and you'll see that the 'World' title shows large correctly at both steps 5 and at step 8.